Interpret your retention analysis

 Return On or After retention tells you how many of your users triggered your return event on a specific day or after they triggered your starting event.
 When using Return On or After, the retention value for Day 7 tells you the percentage of users who returned seven days or more after their first use.

-When you first open the Retention Analysis chart, the Return On or After retention graph will by default show retention for new users who returned any event.
+When you first open the Retention Analysis chart, the Return On or After retention graph by default shows retention for new users who returned any event.
 To see exact percentages, hover over the data point for the day you’re interested in, or click it to inspect the users at that interval (see the Help Center article on Amplitude’s Microscope feature to learn more).

 Note